ajdvoynos/30-day-challenge/README.md

 Got a couple of much appreciated easy problems this week.
 There were 2 hard ones though that took a toll.
 Longest common subsequence and maximal square.
 I spent way too much time working on a dumb approach for maximal square and then the solution just hit me and solved it in 10 minutes.
 And longest common subsequence was just a painful experience all around.

 ### Week5
-The end is so close but I felt so burned out from the last 2 weeks.
-Hopefully the 2 binary tree problems were super easy, even though one of them was marked as hard, and I managed to solve both in 15 minutes.
+The end is nigh!
+But I feel so burned out from the last 2 weeks.
+Thankfully the 2 binary tree problems were super easy, even though one of them was marked as hard, and I managed to solve both in 15 minutes.
+GG 😁